enzon19/Dever-Genarator/README.md

 - It's in portuguese.
 - The design is based for my phone screen, I hate CSS sizing!

+# Plans
+- Remake CSS sizing, using grid display.
+- Make code better and more integraded to JSON files and Todoist IDs.
+- Teach how to "upload" your JSON files and apply changes.

 # How it works?
 Basically, you enter some text about your homework (eg.: Math Chapter 1) and the code will detect the label ID for the subject in Todoist and the next class (due date in Todoist, but it's one day before).
 After, a request will be made to Todoist server to create the task.